Sweeney 2: Production

 Sweeney 2 is the second feature film based on Ian Kennedy Martin's original concept for The Sweeney.
 The first, Sweeney!
 (1977), followed three series on television.

+Finance came from EMI.
 Barry Spikings of EMI Films said he made the sequel "because there's a demand for it.
 The first Sweeney film was successful so we're filling the demand by making another one."

 As seen with Denholm Elliott's character, the film-makers were not afraid to face the fact that there are such things as bent officers.
 The character may have been based on a real-life former head of the Flying Squad, who had been convicted at the Old Bailey on corruption charges in 1977.

 The film tones down the violence of Sweeney!, although it does contain more nudity and swearing, resulting in its release with an AA-certificate (i.e. restricted to those 14 years and over), instead of the X-certificate (adults only) of its predecessor.
 However, the film is nevertheless significantly more violent than the TV series, and was re-rated as 18 when released on VHS in 1987.

-Nigel Hawthorne appears as a bureaucratic senior officer, taking the role usually played in the television series by Garfield Morgan.
+Nigel Hawthorne appears as a bureaucratic senior officer, taking a role similar to the one usually played in the television series by Garfield Morgan.

 As with the previous film, a number of the supporting characters are played by actors who had appeared in the television series, including Lewis Fiander and Frederick Treves.

+Reception

+The Monthly Film Bulletin wrote that the film "looks decidedly old-hat, particularly since the series' basic premise – showing the police to be just as unsavoury and uncompromising as the villains themselves, while still ensuring that Regan and Carter are portrayed as good, honest cops at heart has unquestionably worn thin. ...
+None of the set-pieces exhibit any real flair or imagination and as might have been expected, Troy Kennedy Martin's script drags in all the familiar trappings of police brutality and corruption in high places without ever developing them as a credible theme."

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "In this second, dated-looking spin-off from the popular 1970s TV series, flying-squadders John Thaw and Dennis Waterman tackle upper-bracket bank robbers who fly in for each job to maintain their Mediterranean lifestyle.
+The leads struggle with material that would have barely filled a 50-minute television slot, let alone a full-length cinema feature."
+Leslie Halliwell called it a "silly, sluggish and violent extension of thin material which would scarcely have made a good one-hour TV episode.
+There isn't even an exciting climax."